Spooner8/dynamic-express-boilerplate/README.md

 The rate limiter is configured to allow 500 requests per 15 minutes by default.
 You can adjust this in `src/middleware/rate-limiter.ts`.

 ### Logger
-If LAAS (Logger as a service) is set to true, you have to run the service [express-logger](https://github.com/Spooner8/express-logger)
+If LAAS (Logger as a service) is set to true, you have to run the service [express-logger](https://github.com/Spooner8/express-logger).
+With the default settings you will get the latest pushed version on [express-logger](https://hub.docker.com/r/spoonersl/express-logger)

 ---

 ## 🛠️ Extensibility
 The API has been designed to allow easy integration of additional services, such as a cache database or other utilities.
 This is achieved through the use of server roles and an `if` block, which control the activation or deactivation of such services.
-To add new services, update the relevant configuration files and the code in `src/server.ts`.
+To add new services, update the relevant configuration files and the code in `src/app.ts`.

 ---

 ## 🛠️ Customization
 - Modify `src/services/api.ts` to add or remove routes.
 - Update `prisma/schema.prisma` to change the database schema.
+Run `npx prisma generate` after modifications.
 - Use environment variables to enable or disable features as needed.

 ---